gpaux/Mediana/AnalysisModel.md

     outcome2.complete = outcome2[stats::complete.cases(outcome2)]

     ##############################################################
-    # To modify according to the function
+    # Test-specific component
-    # The function must return a one-sided p-value (treatment effect in sample 2 is expected to be greater than in sample 1)
+    # The function must return a one-sided p-value (the treatment effect in sample 2 is expected to be numerically larger than the treatment effect in sample 1)
+    # The one-sided p-value is computed by calling the "funtest" function and saved in the "result" object
     result = funtest(outcome2.complete, outcome1.complete, parameter1)$p.value
     ##############################################################
   }
   else if (call == TRUE) {
-    result = list("Template Test", "Parameter1 = ")
+    result = list("TemplateTest", "Parameter1 = ")
   }

   return(result)
 }
 {% endhighlight %}

-The R template code can be downloaded below.
+### Download

+Click on the icon to download this template:

 <center>
   <div class="col-md-12">